Started on July 5 2017, last modified July 29 2020

-In 1946, the hotel license was reported in The Independent to have transferred from S. T. Willoughby to Thomas Gregory Cooper (Hooper?).
+In 1946, the hotel license was reported in The Independent to have transferred from S. T. Willoughby to Thomas Gregory Hooper.

 In 1948 the proprietor of the Hotel was Mr. T. G. Hooper.

-The Royal Hotel was demolished in 1962 during a decade in which the town lost the Court House, Tattersall’s and Royal.
+The Royal Hotel was demolished in 1962 during a decade in which the town lost the Court House, Tattersall’s and the Royal Hotel.

 The Coach House Motor Inn was later built on the site and it has traded as various names since.

 In 1966, Toohey’s taken over Coach House Motor Inn Ltd and Hotel Deniliquin Ltd, the two companies owned hotels in five locations.

 The Shamrock Hotel